tobylad/react-social-cards/README.md

 `npm start`

+If npm start doesn't bring you right to the page:

 Navigate to your local browser.
+http://localhost:3000/ is the default URL.